strozfriedberg/lightgrep/README.md

 pattern 1 *whatever : repetition of non-atom by *, at [0,1)
 $
 ```
-Lightgrep will return 0 if all the patterns parse successfully and nonzero if one or more of them could not be parsed.
-This functionality is useful when scripting with lightgrep.
+Lightgrep will return 0 if all the patterns parse successfully and nonzero if one or more of them could not be parsed, which can be helpful when scripting with lightgrep.

 ##### Graphviz output of finite state machine